Unlocking Marine Potential: Advancing R&D Partnerships in Newfoundland and Labrador Workshop

 Tony Diez, Team Lead, Naval Architect, Robert Allan Ltd.

-Gary Dinn, Chief Technology Officer, Chief Technology Officer
+Gary Dinn, Chief Technology Officer, eSonar Inc.

 Bill Donovan, Senior Manager, Strategy and Growth, Angler Solutions Inc.